MonsterDeveloper/java-telegram-bot-tutorial/lesson-5.-deploy-your-bot.md

 I think, when you are reading this, you have created your own bot with the help from my book.
 So now, its time to run it not on your home computer ~~with Intel Pentium II~~, but on professional server hardware.
 I will show how to deploy your bot on [DigitalOcean hosting](https://m.do.co/c/1a3a7fad419f).

 ## Creating droplet
 Firstly, you need to create account on DigitalOcean.
-Open [this link](https://m.do.co/c/1a3a7fad419f), enter your email and password and click "Create an account"
+Open [this link](https://m.do.co/c/1a3a7fad419f) to get 10$ as gift from me, enter your email and password and click "Create an account"

 ![Register at DO](https://github.com/MonsterDeveloper/java-telegram-bot-tutorial/raw/master/media/do_register.png "Register")